fbpx

 There is an administration fee to enter a work into our nominated categories.
 This is levied to cover administration costs only.
 The amount differs depending on the ceremony so please read the Rules & Guidelines for either The Ivors or The Ivors Classical Awards before starting to submit a work.

 The Rising Star Award with Amazon Music, which is presented each year at The Ivors, is free to enter.
-You must be an Under 25 member of The Ivors Academy and we have bursaries if you face financial barriers.
-Find out more about Under 25 membership and bursaries.
+You must be an active member of The Ivors Academy.
+Membership bursaries are offered by The Ivors Academy Trust should there be a financial barrier to joining the Academy.
+Further information about this can be found here.

-For The Ivors Classical Awards, Professional tier members can enter up to two works for The Ivors Classical Awards with no fee, and a third work with a 50% discount on the administration fee.
-Standard members can enter one work for free and two further works with a 25% discount on the administration fee.
+Professional members can enter two works for free and can receive a 50% discount on the administration fee on a third work.
+Standard or Early Career members can enter one work for free and can receive a 25% discount on the administration fee on two further works.

 Membership bursaries are offered by The Ivors Academy Trust should there be a financial barrier to joining the Academy.
 Further information about this can be found here.